Fire Recovery Unit

 It raises awareness around disaster bereavement and also documents the invaluable learnings and reflections of those who gave their time and energy to participate in BBAG between December 2009 and June 2013.

 The link to the document can be found at www.firecommissioner.vic.gov.au/category/publications

 The Fire Recovery Unit (the ‘Unit) was established on 1 July, 2011 following the closure of the Victorian Bushfire Reconstruction and Recovery Authority.
 The Unit’s role is to assist the ongoing recovery of communities impacted by the 2009 Victorian bushfires by facilitating strong relationships and clear responses to identified community needs.

-The Unit works closely with rebuilding and planning initiatives within the Department of Planning and Community Development to respond to the medium to longer term recovery needs of communities.
-It also liaises with other government departments, agencies and local government authorities delivering reconstruction and recovery programs.
+The Unit works closely with rebuilding and planning initiatives across government to respond to the medium to longer term recovery needs of communities.
+It also liaises with agencies and local government authorities delivering reconstruction and recovery programs.

 The Unit's key objectives are to:

 - provide a clear point of contact for information and connection to services within the State Government for bushfire-affected communities